 When do you qualify?

-- Your company is registered in the Netherlands and is liable to pay tax here.
+- Your company is registered in the Netherlands, Aruba, Curaçao, St. Maarten or special Dutch municipalities Bonaire, St Eustatius or Saba and is liable to pay income tax or corporation tax.

-- You invest in a business asset that is on the Energy and environmental investment list (Milieulijst), which is drawn up annualy by the Ministry of Infrastructure and Water Management.
+- You invest in a business asset that is on the Environment list (Milieulijst) and meets the set requirements.

 - You invest at least €2,500 per year.